STANDARDIZED STATE TESTING

 PENNSYLVANIA STATE SYSTEM OF ASSESSMENT (PSSA)PSSA Results are sent home in early October.IMPORTANT INFORMATION FOR PARENTS REGARDING THE PSSA:

-The PSSA now assesses the Pennsylvania Core Standards in Math, English Language Arts, and Science (grades 4, 8).
+The PSSA assesses the Pennsylvania Core Standards for grades 3-8 in Math, English Language Arts, and for grades 4 and 8 in Science.

 Some key points you may want to emphasize with your student as you look at their scores together:

 · Look at the test scores together.
 Ask your child to share how he or she feels about the tests and whether the questions were

 · Explain to your student if test scores were not as high as expected, to not be discouraged.

 · Parents can help students think about what they will need to do to be successful while they are in school and after high school.While PSSA data may be used as one consideration for student placement, it is important to recognize that the PSSA is just ONE measure of student mastery.
 It represents a snapshot in time.
 Teachers, counselors, and administrators evaluate student performance through many different types of assessments over the course of a school year.
 It is important to emphasize to your student that the PSSA is important, but the effort a student puts forth during an entire school year is what impacts student growth and achievement.

 · Continue to be a partner in your student's education.
 Communicate with your student's teacher(s) and encourage your student to ask for help when they need it.
 Working together, teachers, students, parents, and administrators can maximize students' opportunities for success.

 It is still a state requirement to take the Keystone Exams as follows:Algebra I: Grade 8, 9, or 10Biology: Grade 9 or 10Literature: Grade 10Any student not passing a Keystone Exam will have an opportunity to participate in Remediation, and then retake the exam either in the Winter or Spring.